Drupal Association members fund grants that make connections all over the world.

 create your own Rule.

-- EVENT: A Resource Conflict Node Form is Validated: This rule fires during node form validation on Resource Conflict enabled content types.
+- EVENT: A Resource Conflict Node Form is Validated: This event fires during node form validation on Resource Conflict enabled content types.
 You should use this event if you want to set form errors, or if you want to interact with Rules_forms module.
 It provides both a node object of the node being created/edited and a form object for use with rules_forms.
 This is the event trigger for the default Rule.

 - CONDITION: Contains a Resource Conflict Evaluate a node object for conflicts.
 Returns TRUE if there are conflicts for the node.